1967 Kennedy Half Dollar Value (2026 Guide): Errors List & No Mint Mark Worth

 2005 - Present

-Notable error varieties include the SMS QDO FS-101, which appears across all finish types and demonstrates strong market performance with DCAM examples reaching $2,585 for SP67 grade.
+Notable error varieties including the SMS QDO FS-101 appear across all SMS finishes and show strong market performance, with DCAM examples reaching $2,585 for an SP67 grade at Heritage Auctions.

 History Of The 1967 Half Dollar